 Concurrent to on ground works, this program aimed to target education, knowledge sharing and capacity building for community groups, land managers, local government, industry and other stakeholders.
 Education and engagement activities generated stakeholder commitment and ownership to long-term project maintenance.
 Activities under this program were delivered through a combination of contractors, partnerships with local governments, coastal land managers, and community volunteers.

-The achievements of the urban system repair program, particularly strong partnerships and on-ground outcomes, will used as a means to promote future investment into the MWI region.
+The achievements of the urban system repair program, particularly strong partnerships and on-ground outcomes, will used as a means of showcasing good outcomes for future works of this nature to continue being constructed across the MWI region.

 The urban system repair program values the significant contributions of the following project partners: